planetarium/snack.planetarium.dev/content/posts/2020/03/libplanet-gamejam/index.eng.md

 First, let me introduce some key states and the actions that change them.

-`SessionState`: This state saves session’s information.
+`SessionState`: This state saves the session’s information.
 There is a unique key (room title concept) to distinguish a session from a list in `AgentState`, which is the player information in the session.
 There is also an address that lets you have access to this state.

 `AgentState`: This state saves account information of a player.
 Here we have the player's information (typically wins and losses) and address.